 By Sophia Terazawa

-A collection of love poems addressed to an adverb, Anon meditates on the temporal phrase akin to the feeling of two people, two languages, two migratory histories meeting “at once” between desire and exile.
+A collection of love poems addressed to an adverb, Anon meditates on the temporal “at once” between desire and language.

 Paperback: 9781646052219